Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-03-value-categories-cpp.md

 ```

 In the code above, reference collapsing occurs unless the argument is a pure rvalue.
-We can find that when the actual parameter is an lvalue, the type of `T` is an lvalue reference,
+We can find that when the actual parameter is an lvalue, the type of `t` is an lvalue reference,
-and when the actual parameter is an rvalue, the type of `T` is an rvalue reference.
+and when the actual parameter is an rvalue, the type of `t` is an rvalue reference.

 ### What is Perfect Forwarding?